lbovet/docson/README.md

 Documentation for your JSON types.

-Give Docson a schema and it will create a beautiful documentation.
+Give Docson a JSON schema and it will create a beautiful documentation.

 Runs entirely in the browser.